wragge/trove-data-guide/_sources/accessing-data/using-web-interface.md

 BibTex is a [file format](https://www.bibtex.org/Format/) used to save structured information about references, and is used by many tools to manage citations and build bibliographies.
 You can download item metadata in BibTex format using Trove's 'Citation' tab.

-In the main search Trove interface, the 'Citation' tab includes a BibTex option.
+In the main search interface, the 'Citation' tab includes a BibTex option.
 You can copy or download the BibTex record.

 ```{figure} ../images/trove-citation-tab.png
 :name: citation-tab